themangomago/nostr-cli/README.md

-# Super Tiny Nostr CLI
+# Simple Nostr CLI

-nostr cli that parses a provided json file to query a given nostr relay.
-Useful for testing and manually push data to nostr.
+A nostr cli to post and make requests to a nostr relay by parsing json files.

 ## Build